Should

 rent is made worse.”

-In the example that Jesus gave someone needed
+In the example that Jesus gave, someone

-Old Testament and the New Testament cannot be mixed either.
-The new does away
+the law of the Old Testament and the grace of the New Testament cannot be mixed

-with the old.
-The new supersedes the old and gives a better, a higher, and a
+either.
+The new does away with the old.
+The new supersedes the old and gives a

-more complete way.
-It takes a certain amount of understanding and perception to
+better, a higher, and a more complete way.
+It takes a certain amount of

-determine which things in the Old Testament are tied to the parts of the law
+understanding and perception to determine which things in the Old Testament are

-that have been fulfilled and that have been put away by the New Testament.
-The
+tied to the parts of the law that have been fulfilled and that have been put

-law came by Moses, but grace and truth came by Jesus Christ.
+away by the New Testament.
+The law came by Moses, but grace and truth came by

 In pointing this out we want to make clear